Safe Community First Responder Program

 ENGLISH | FRANÇAIS

-Small communities all across Canada and the U.S. rely on fire departments, police services, and other emergency responders to keep them safe.
-Money is perennially tight in rural municipalities with a small tax base.
-Equipment that could enhance the capabilities of these first responders, in a resource-constrained environment, is a luxury for some communities.
-Unfortunately, budgetary decisions such as these are made to the detriment of the communities, and add extra burdens and risks for first responders
+Small communities all across Canada and the U.S. rely on fire departments, ambulance services, and other emergency responders to keep them safe.
+Money is perennially tight, especially in rural municipalities with a small tax base, and equipment that could enhance the capabilities of these first responders is a luxury for some communities.

-“With operations and employees in communities across Canada and the United States, we believe it’s essential to be involved in those communities to help make them healthy, vibrant and, ultimately, better places to live.
-The safety of the communities in which we operate, and the people who live and work along our system, remain our highest priority.
-That’s why we’re proud to support the organizations that help to keep our communities safe.”
+The safety of the communities near our projects and operations, and the people who live and work along our system, remain our highest priority.
+That’s why we’re proud to support the organizations that help keep communities safe.